shangzixie/LeetCode_Java/Interview/Operating_System/Notes of Operatring System Concepts 9th.md

 * Cooperating processes require some type of **inter-process communication**, which is most commonly one of two types: Shared Memory systems or Message Passing systems.
 ![](../../Image/Communications%20models.png)
+* Shared Memory is faster once it is set up, because no system calls are required and access occurs at normal memory speeds.
+However it is more complicated to set up, and doesn't work as well across multiple computers.
+Shared memory is generally preferable when large amounts of information must be shared quickly on the same computer.
+* Message Passing requires system calls for every message transfer, and is therefore slower, but it is simpler to set up and works well across multiple computers.
+Message passing is generally preferable when the amount and/or frequency of data transfers is small, or when multiple computers are involved.

+    #### message passing
+    * Message passing systems must support at a minimum system calls for "send message" and "receive message".
+    * A communication link must be established between the cooperating processes before messages can be sent.
+    * With **direct communication** the sender must know the name of the receiver to which it wishes to send a message.
+    * There is a one-to-one link between every sender-receiver pair.
+    * **Indirect communication** uses shared mailboxes, or **ports**.
+    * Multiple processes can share the same mailbox or boxes.

+## Communication in Client-Server Systems
+we discuss process communication before, now let's discuss client-server communication through networks.
+There are two other strategies for communication in client–server systems:
+ * sockets
+ * remote procedure calls.

+### Socket
+* A socket is deﬁned as an endpoint for communication.
+A pair of processes communicating over a network employ a pair of sockets—one for each process
+* Two processes communicating over a network often use a pair of connected sockets as a communication channel.
+Software that is designed for client-server operation may also use sockets for communication between two processes running on the same computer - For example the UI for a database program may communicate with the back-end database manager using sockets. ( If the program were developed this way from the beginning, it makes it very easy to port it from a single-computer system to a networked application. )
+* A socket is identified by an IP address concatenated with a port number, e.g. 200.100.50.5:80.

+Communication channels via sockets may be of one of two major forms:
+* TCP
+* UDP
+### Remote Procedure calls
+In distributed computing, a remote procedure call (RPC) is when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
+That is, the programmer writes essentially the same code whether the subroutine is local to the executing program, or remote.